minio/docs/source/reference/minio-server/minio-server.rst

    Define a proxy to use for the webhook logger when communicating from MinIO to external webhooks.

-   This variable corresponds to the :mc-conf:`logger_webhook proxy
-   <logger_webhook.proxy>` configuration setting.
+   This environment variable corresponds with the :mc-conf:`logger_webhook proxy <logger_webhook.proxy>` configuration setting.

 .. envvar:: MINIO_LOGGER_WEBHOOK_QUEUE_DIR